Appearance

 The problem: A BUY signal at 2850 with a TP at 2840.
 The take-profit target is below entry, meaning price would need to move against you to reach it.
 This is a common typo, especially with gold and indices where prices have many digits.

-How TTMT catches it: The TP Validator detects wrong-side TPs -- but with a critical improvement over naive implementations.
+How TTMT catches it: The take-profit checks detect wrong-side TPs -- but with a critical improvement over naive implementations.

 The naive approach (wrong): Compare TPs to the current market price.
 If the market has already moved past the entry, a valid TP might look like it is on the wrong side.